Pakistan military exercises: Multilateral Exercises

+Exercise Shaheen

 Mavi Balina

 Exercise Mavi Balina (Exercise Blue Whale) is an international anti submarine warfare exercise led by Turkish Naval Forces.
 Blue Whale is held biennially as invitation only basis and considered as the largest anti-submarine warfare exercise in the Mediterranean.
 It is hosted and administered by the Turkish Naval Forces Fleet Command.
 Exercise's main headquarters is at Aksaz Naval Base.The aim of the exercise is providing realistic operational training in surface and submarine warfare for units and staffs of participating countries, as well as promote friendship, mutual understanding and cooperation.
 2016 Participants were Bulgaria, Canada, Pakistan, Romania, Spain and the US Navy.

 In 2018 Pakistan Navy Ship, PNS SAIF (FFG 253), with an embarked Z9EC ASW Helicopter from the aviation wing Squadron 222 participated in "Mavi Balina 2018" hosted by the Turkish Navy during 28 September to 7 October.
 Pakistan Navy P3C-Orion aircraft also participated in the exercise from Dalaman Airbase.
 Conducted in the Eastern Mediterranean, the exercise was aimed at practicing antisubmarine defense.
 Naval and air forces from Turkey, NATO, the United States, Azerbaijan, Bahrain, Algeria, Qatar, Kuwait, Romania and Saudi Arabia were also present.